Guinea-Bissau

 Economic Impact

-About 15% of Guinea Bissau's exports to the EU market are eligible for preferences granted by the EU's EBA arrangement.
+Share of Guinea Bissau's exports to the EU that were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification

-Guinea-Bissau’s preference utilisation rate is traditionally rather low as only a fraction of the total EU imports is eligible for EBA preferences.
-In 2022, however, the PUR jumped to 88% which can mainly be attributed to a substantial increase in exports of agricultural products in recent years.
-Agricultural exports remain the only product section in which EBA preferences are being used.
+Although Guinea-Bissau’s preference-eligible exports are small in absolute terms, the preference utilisation rate was high in recent years, at 88% in 2022 and 90% in 2023.
+This can be attributed to a substantial increase in exports of agricultural products in recent years.
+Agricultural exports remain the only product sections in which EBA preferences are being used.

 Agricultural products, predominantly fats and fruits, account for the majority of EU imports from Guinea-Bissau.
 The graph indicates that despite a low level of eligibility, economic operators could make better use of EBA preferences.
 Likewise, this graph indicates the low level of diversification of Guinea-Bissau’s economy and its high dependency on nuts, fruits and vegetables.